Ube halaya

 Ube halaya or halayang ube (also spelled halea, haleya; from Spanish jalea 'jelly') is a Filipino dessert made from boiled and mashed purple yam (Dioscorea alata, locally known as ube).
-Ube halaya is the main base in ube/purple yam flavored-pastries and ube ice cream.
+Ube halaya is the main base in ube/purple yam flavored pastries and ube ice cream.
 It can also be incorporated in other desserts such as halo-halo.
 It is also commonly anglicized as ube jam, or called by its original native name, nilupak na ube.

 History

 The Philippines shows the highest phenotypic diversity of ube (Dioscorea alata), making it one of the likely centers of origin of ube domestication.
-Remains of ube have been recovered from the Ille Cave archaeological site of Palawan (c.
+Remains of ube have been recovered from the Ille Cave archaeological site in Barangay New Ibajay, El Nido, Palawan (c.
 11,000 BP).

 Preparation

 The main ingredient is peeled and boiled purple yam which is grated and mashed.
-The mashed yam, with condensed milk (originally sweetened coconut milk), are added to a saucepan where butter or margarine had been melted.
+The mashed yam, with condensed milk (originally sweetened coconut milk), is added to a saucepan of melted butter or margarine.
 The mixture is stirred until thickened.
 Once thickened, the mixture is cooled down and placed on a platter or into containers of various shapes.

 Ube halaya is typically served cold, after refrigeration.
-Optional toppings include browned grated coconut, latik, or condensed milk.
+Optional toppings include browned grated coconut meat, latík, or condensed milk.

 Variations

 Ube halaya is a type of nilupak (mashed/pounded starchy food with coconut milk and sugar) which has several variants that use other types of starchy root crops or fruits.
 Generally, the term halaya is reserved for nilupak made with ube and calabaza, while nilupak is more commonly used for variants made with mashed cassava or saba bananas.
 Variants made from sweet potato and taro can be known as either halaya or nilupak.

-Ube halaya also superficially resembles kalamay ube, but differs in that kalamay ube additionally uses ground glutinous rice (galapong) and has smoother more viscous texture.
+Ube halaya also superficially resembles kalamay ube, but differs in that kalamay ube additionally uses ground glutinous rice (galapóng) and has smoother more viscous texture.